sakloui/jorban-martysmods.github.io/docs/contribute.md

 Currently, Guides.MartysMods.com needs some love and attention!

-You can contribute to the site by making a pull request to the [:dev: branch of Guides.MartysMods.com](https://github.com/Jorbann/Guides.MartysMods.com/tree/dev) with your changes!
+You can contribute to the site by making a pull request to the [public GitHub :dev: branch for Guides.MartysMods.com](https://github.com/Jorban-MartysMods/jorban-martysmods.github.io/tree/dev) with your changes!

 {: .warning}
 Pull requests to :main: will be AUTOMATICALLY denied.